 - Address issues in time – the guest or your cleaning team will let you know of any maintenance issues.

-- Less wear and tear – a vast majority of guests will either be visiting the area for tourism or business; they will spend most of the time outside and stay less indoors.
+- Minor wear and tear – a vast majority of guests will visit the area for tourism or business; they will spend most of the time outside and stay less indoors.

-- You may get additional tax benefits, for example, if you are in Europe and the property meets the conditions to qualify as ‘Furnished Holiday Let’, you can claim back property furnishings on capital allowances along with many more extremely lucrative financial benefits.
+- You may get additional tax benefits; for example, if you are in Europe and the property meets the conditions to qualify as ‘Furnished Holiday Let’, you can claim back property furnishings on capital allowances along with many more highly lucrative financial benefits.
 See this link for tax benefits of Furnished Holiday Let in the UK.

 Airbnb – Disadvantages

 - Letting your property on Airbnb is not ‘Real estate’; it is ‘Hospitality’, and unless someone manages it for you, you will need to learn how to meet your expectations.

 - The income from Airbnb can be unstable, you may start on a very high note, but if it doesn’t meet guest expectations consistently or if the property is not looked after well, bookings can dry up very quickly.

 - Short term rental regulations in your area may restrict your ability to rent your property on Airbnb all year around.
 (Check Airbnb restrictions in your place)

 - More hassle – unless someone else is managing it for you, you will need to keep everything stocked up in the property, arrange cleaning, replace damaged items, pay utility bills etc., regularly.